ForNeVeR/praefectus/docs/rfcs/tasks-and-attributes.md

   > Companies use their reversed Internet domain name to begin their package
   > names—for example, `com.example.mypackage` for a package named mypackage
   > created by a programmer at `example.com`.
+  >
   > Name collisions that occur within a single company need to be handled by
   > convention within that company, perhaps by including the region or the
   > project name after the company name (for example,
   > `com.example.region.mypackage`).

 - `id`: an identifier of particular attribute.
-Attribute identifiers should be unique inside of a namespace; no tro attributes are to occupy the same `namespace`+`id` pair.
+Attribute identifiers should be unique inside of a namespace; no two attributes are allowed to occupy the same `namespace`+`id` pair.

   For short, attributes may be referred by a pair of `namespace.id`; for